johnalison/Notes/CMSSWNotes.md

 ## xrood prefixes

-  - to read from eos on FNAL
+  - To read from eos on FNAL `root://cmsxrootd-site.fnal.gov/`
-     - `root://cmsxrootd-site.fnal.gov/`

-  - `root://cmseos.fnal.gov/` - to write to eos on FNAL
+  - To write to eos on FNAL
+       `root://cmseos.fnal.gov/`

-  - `root://cms-xrd-global.cern.ch/`  - global redirect
+  - Global redirect
+        `root://cms-xrd-global.cern.ch/`

 ## Making NanoAODs